httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 Note that the Inner List serialization from {{Section 4.1.1.1 of STRUCTURED-FIELDS}} is used for the covered component value instead of the List serialization from {{Section 4.1.1 of STRUCTURED-FIELDS}}
 in order to facilitate parallelism with this value's inclusion in the Signature-Input field, as discussed in {{signature-input-header}}.

-This derived component's value is REQUIRED as the last line of the [signature base](#create-sig-input), and the component identifier MUST NOT be enumerated within the set of covered components for any signature parameters set, including itself.

 This example shows the serialized component value for the parameters of an example message signature: